- Mr A Brown - Curriculum Leader - Humanities

 - Battle for the Biosphere: Students will learn about the world’s ecosystems.
 They will focus on Tropical Rainforests where they will learn about the climate and vegetation, how they are being used for economic gain and what is being done to protect them for future generations

 In year 9 students will develop their skills of evaluation and analysis.
-The Year 9 Units include:
+Our fragile and hostile planet.

 - Natural Hazards: Students will look at how areas of contrasting wealth manage tectonic hazards.
 They will evaluate the impacts and responses to those events